About Regeneration

 Support regenerative agricultural practices that reverse land degradation as part of the supply chain.
 Some food corporations, such as General Mills and Danone, are beginning to embrace regenerative agriculture.
 Stay in touch to be sure the companies are implementing complete and authentic regenerative practices.
 A coalition of companies, including Mars and Nestlé, have formed the One Planet Business for Biodiversity (OP2B) coalition to improve global biodiversity with agriculture.
 Other businesses that focus on soil carbon and regenerative agriculture include:

 Include natural capital and ecosystem services in business plans.
-An economic case for land restoration can be made based on the value of nature and the ecosystems service it provides, such as clean water.
+An economic case for land restoration can be made based on the value of nature and the ecosystem services it provides, such as clean water.
 For example, a study in the Thukela basin of South Africa concluded that the benefits of land restoration outweighed the costs.
 Researchers found that restoring large areas of grassland by removing invasive plants, addressing soil erosion by replanting trees, and other practices would improve the basin’s ability to store carbon, lead to higher stocks of wild foods and medicines, and create more productive rangelands.

 Support conservation projects through private capital.
 Financial partnerships between investors, nonprofits, private companies, and the public sector can help meet climate challenges faced by vulnerable communities.
 Blue Forest’s Forest Resilience Bond supports the Yuba reforestation project in Northern California.
 Another example is Terraformation, which provides private capital for restoration projects.